This post may contain affiliate links. Read my full disclosure here.

 - 2 teaspoons pure vanilla extract

-- Blend: Drain the cashews and add to high powered blender.
-Now add 1 cup fresh water and blend until very smooth.
-Scrape down the sides of the blender as needed.
+- Blend: Drain the cashews, discard the soaking water and add to high powered blender along with 1 cup fresh water.
+Blend until very smooth, scraping down the sides of the blender as needed.
 For savory cream, add salt, garlic and optional Sriracha or nutritional yeast.
 For sweet cream, add maple syrup and vanilla.